-Graduates will have the skills and research background to be able to challenge existing systems that discriminate against people, adapt to a changing world, predict the consequences of proposed action, and sustain continuous education improvements over time.
-The development of skills and qualities that will enhance the ability of leaders to empower, inspire, and guide the performance of others in achieving the desired goals of a school, a school district or a community are the focus of this program.
+Graduates of EDLP adapt to a changing world, predict the consequences of proposed action, and sustain continuous education improvements over time.
+They develop and refine their abilities as leaders to empower, inspire, and guide the performance of others in achieving the desired goals across varied education contexts, including but not limited to schools and school districts.